 While sharpening the saw to increase your medical aptitude is important, finding the time to recharge your batteries is absolutely vital for a med student.
 Medical school is incredibly draining in itself; it’s nearly impossible if you are not taking care of your mind and body.
 As we all know, however, feeling good is not something that just happens; it takes a conscious effort to renew yourself and live a balanced lifestyle.

-Exercising each of these dimensions will stimulate growth and maturity in your life, which in turn will increase your ability to effectively communicate and handle the challenges that come with medical school.
+Exercising each of these dimensions will stimulate growth and maturity in your life, which in turn will increase your ability to effectively communicate and handle the challenges that come with a medical school.
 The more you sharpen the saw, the more synergistically capable you are of employing the other six habits into your life.